EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

 If Flag=0, go and check the key pointed by the offset of the bucket.
 Keep comparing the next key of rows starting from this point.
 If a key matches the prefix of the look-up key and is equal or larger, return it.
 Otherwise, keep searching the next key as long as the prefix matches.

 If Flag=1, go to the area it points to in the buffer, doing a binary search.
 If an exact key match is identified, return it.
 Otherwise, identify Mth record where key is between keys pointed by Mth record and (M+1)th record.
 Both of Mth and (M+1)th can contain the prefix of the look-up key.
 Identify which one (if both matches, us M) and start linear search in file from there like Flag=0 case.
+[TODO: rephrase the above]

 #### Building the Index

 When Building indexes, scan the file.
-For each key, calculate prefix, record (hash value of the prefix, offset) for the (16n+1)th row of each prefix (n=0,1,2...).
+For each key, calculate prefix, record (hash value of the prefix, offset) for the (16n+1)th [TODO: explain the trade off when picking 16, which is the maximum number of linear scans]  row of each prefix (n=0,1,2...).
 Also count number of prefixes.
 Based on the number of prefixes, determine an optimal bucket size.
 Allocate exact buckets and buffer needed and fill in the indexes according to the bucket size.

+[TODO: also add a brief section about prefix bloom filter]
 ### Future Plan

 * May consider to materialize the index to be a part of the SST file